CEA-LIST/N2D2/docs/python_binding/example.rst

 The other way is to add the transformation "on the fly", this mean that each time we load a data, we apply the transformation.
 This is especially adapted to random transformation like :py:class:`N2D2.DistortionTransformation` since you add more diversity to the data.

-You can note that we need to use :py:class:`N2D2.CompositeTransformation` to apply transformation with the :py:class:`N2D2.StimuliProvider`.

 Defining network topology
 -------------------------